Jill enjoys cooking, abstract painting, stewardship, & learning about gardening through the MD Native Plant Society.

 The same pasteurization process that occurs during regular composting will occur inside the bags as temperatures within the mix rise, rendering the pathogens, weed seeds and other unwelcome elements in the soil harmless.

-Although you can also put old soil in garbage cans or seal-able 5-gallon buckets, garbage bags are particularly easy to drag around, and the black plastic ones hold heat well.
+Although you can also put old soil in garbage cans or sealable five-gallon buckets, garbage bags are particularly easy to drag around, and the black plastic ones hold heat well.

 3. Fertilize your containers after planting.